Search

 Coming into the 2025 London Marathon, many eyes will be on Jacob Kiplimo.
 He ran a blisteringly fast 56:42 half marathon in February, obliterating the world record.
 But London will be his debut over the 26.2 mile distance, so it remains to be seen if he can hold the pace over the full marathon.

-Paula Radcliffe or Peres Jepchirchir?
+Paula Radcliffe or Tigst Assefa?
 Why the women’s London Marathon record time is a little more complicated

 Technically, the great Paula Radcliffe – who recently made an impressive return to the marathon distance in Tokyo – hold the women’s course record for the London Marathon.
 Her 2:15:25 time has stood since 2003.

 But that was in a ‘mixed’ race – men and women started at the same time.
 So there’s another record for the ‘women-only’ London marathon.
 In recent years, the format has been changed so the elite women start the race before the elite men, and the masses.
-The current world record for a women’s only field was set by Peres Jepchirchir at the 2024 London Marathon.
-She ran a 2:16:16.
+Up until 2025, the world record for a women’s only field was held by Peres Jepchirchir who ran a 2:16:16 at the 2024 London Marathon.
+But at the 2025 London Marathon, Tigst Assefa stormed to victory and broke the women’s only world record in the process, finishing in 2:15:50.

 Wheelchair records